sherlock-audit/2023-04-hubble-exchange-judging/README.md

 **asquare08**

 We are using stable price mechanism just for our testnet.
 We will use actual USDC price for the mainnet.

+**asquare08**

+As mentioned in the above comment, there is no change required for this in contracts.
+We'll set stable price for usdc to 0 to use oracle price feeds for usdc.

+**IAm0x52**

+No fix needed in the current contract.
+Mainnet deployment will use oracle feed for USDC

+**MLON33**

+No fix will be made so Sherlock considers this issue to be acknowledged by the protocol team.

 # Issue M-4: Malicious user can frontrun withdrawals from Insurance Fund to significantly decrease value of shares